-The latest data from the Nebraska Cancer Registry show that over 8,600 cancers were diagnosed among Nebraska residents during 2009, ranking ahead of heart disease for the first time ever, and accounting for over 3,300 deaths among Nebraska residents.
+The latest data from the Nebraska Cancer Registry show that over 9,800 invasive cancers were diagnosed among Nebraska residents during 2015.
+Cancer was also Nebraska's second leading cause of death in 2015, ranking after heart disease, and accounting for over 3,490 deaths among Nebraska residents.

-According to the data collected by the registry in 2009, the ten most frequently diagnosed cancers in Nebraska were:
+According to the data collected by the registry in 2015, the 10 most frequently diagnosed invasive cancers in Nebraska were:

 - Lung & bronchus (1,259 diagnoses)